Mpox state-wide protocol for the supply and administration of the JYNNEOS vaccine.

 • S100 prescriber sites as approved by the CHO

-• Publicly funded NSW sexual health and community centres as approved by the CHO
+• publicly funded NSW sexual health and community centres as approved by the CHO

 • Justice Health and Forensic Mental Health Network approved vaccination sites as approved by the CHO

-• Private correctional facilities as approved by the CHO
+• private correctional facilities as approved by the CHO

-• Any other site or clinic approved by the CHO.
+• any other site or clinic approved by the CHO.

-Vaccination for PEP can also occur at any Public Hospital.
-The public health unit of the LHD is responsible for determining how PEP can be delivered safely in the Public Hospital, in consultation with the LHD Director of Clinical Governance, and the relevant facility general manager.
+PEPV can also occur at any Public Hospital.
+The PHU of the LHD is responsible for determining how PEPV can be delivered safely in the Public Hospital, in consultation with the LHD Director of Clinical Governance, and the relevant facility general manager.
 These pathways must be developed in advance and may include the direction of the person to an Emergency Department.
-This includes identification of separate patient waiting areas, streamlined administration to reduce risk of transmission and follow up pathways.
-For additional guidance on the provision of PEP refer to the Post exposure prophylaxis (PEP for mpox in NSW protocol at Appendix F)

 Adrenaline (Epinephrine) for anaphylaxis